Júnior Morales

-Júnior Exequiel Morales Maradiaga (born 23 March 1978 in San Pedro Sula, Honduras) is a Honduran footballer who currently plays as goalkeeper for Liga Nacional de Honduras club Atlético Choloma.
+Júnior Exequiel Morales Maradiaga (born 23 March 1978) is a Honduran footballer who plays as goalkeeper for Liga Nacional de Honduras club Atlético Choloma.

 Club career

 A much-travelled goalkeeper, Morales played for several clubs before joining Platense for the 2008 Clausura championship.
 In October 2008, Morales was dismissed by Platense during the 2008 Apertura season.
 At the end of 2008 he joined Vida but in May 2009, the club announced Morales would leave the club.

 Victoria

 On 1 July 2010, Júnior Morales moved to Victoria replacing John Bodden, who moved to Necaxa, signing a one-year contract.

 On 21 August 2010, Morales made his domestic league debut with Victoria in a 1–1 in the Clásico Ceibeño against Vida.

 International career

 Morales made his debut for Honduras in a March 2001 friendly match against Peru and has earned a total of 8 caps, scoring no goals.
 He has represented his country at the 2001 UNCAF Nations Cup, as well as at the 2005 CONCACAF Gold Cup.

 His final international was a September 2005 friendly match against Japan.